hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/basicHelper/common.md

  An error message to show in the stdout and response to the frontend
 - variablesList:list
  An error related vars list to show in the stdout and response to the frontend
+- exception:Exception | None
+ Exception message.
+This is optional.

 ### return
 - None:None